justphil/nephila-websocket-client/README.md

-nephila-websocket-client
+Nephila
 ========================

-Java WebSocket client especially built with mobile devices in mind
+Nephila is a pure Java implementation of the latest WebSocket specification as defined in RFC 6455 (http://tools.ietf.org/html/rfc6455).